Neurodiversity in the Workplace Information and Education Toolkit

 Attention Deficit Hyperactivity Disorder

-Click on the page link below for a table of strengths and talents, other traits and misconceptions.
+Click on the page link below for information on Autism Spectrum Disorder (ASD) and for a table of strengths and talents, other traits and misconceptions.

 Cognitive Function Difficulties or Executive Dysfunction